oheinric/caringcaribou/README.md

 # Caring Caribou
 A friendly car security exploration tool

+This is the KUL CaringCaring fork, which includes an autoFuzzer implementation as described in the following paper.

 ## Rationale
 We are lacking a security testing tool for automotive.
 A zero-knowledge tool that can be dropped onto any CAN network and collect information regarding what services and vulnerabilities exist.
 This is a start.